 CBD oil from organic hemp has many health benefits … and a big one is fighting and killing cancer cells.

 But what you may not realize is that you can use this healing oil topically too.
 It can help prevent cancer cells from multiplying and spreading.
 So it’s a great choice, whatever kind of skin cancer your dog has.

 One 2012 study used turkey tail mushrooms on dogs with splenic hemangiosarcoma.
 The researchers found that “development or progression of abdominal metastases was significantly delayed” in the dogs who received higher doses.

 Giving your dog daily mushroom supplements can boost immunity and help fight cancer growth.

 A Note About What Your Vet May Prescribe

-If you take your dog to the vet and ask for a non-surgical treatment option, you’re probably going to get a prescription for fluorouracil, a topical antimetabolite cream.
+If you take your dog to the vet and ask for a non-surgical treatment option … you might get a prescription for fluorouracil, a topical antimetabolite cream.

-This toxic compound prevents cells from metabolizing to stop cell growth.
-Sounds good, sure … but it’s toxic and is killing dogs.
+This compound prevents cells from metabolizing to stop cell growth.
+Sounds good, sure.
+But it’s toxic and is killing dogs.

 “People using this medication should use care when applying and storing the medication if they are also in a household with pets, as even very small amounts could be dangerous to these animals.”